American Indian Public Charter School: Physical education

 Physical education at AIPCS was offered for forty minutes each school day, and consists of primarily calisthenics and running.
 Students do not play traditional games such as basketball, football or baseball.
 According to the AIPCS website, its students in 2007-2008 significantly outperform the Oakland Unified School District average on multiple measures of physical fitness, including aerobic capacity, flexibility, and multiple measures of strength.

 Discipline

 AIPCS disciplinary procedures are in line with the California Education Code.
 Students who are disruptive, submit incomplete work, or misbehave in other ways are assigned an hour of detention after school.
-If the student commits a second infraction in the same week, he or she will get an additional hour of detention and four hours of Saturday School.
+Students committing a second infraction in the same week will get an additional hour of detention and four hours of Saturday School.

 Other discipline is more unorthodox.
 For example, Chavis, with parental permission, shaved the head of a student who was accused of stealing, in front of the entire school.
 In other cases, he punished a girl by making her clean the boys' bathroom, and forced some students to wear embarrassing signs.

 Not all AIPCS staff adhere to the methods used by Chavis.
 Following his departure in 2012, the school administrators eliminated or toned down some of the more unorthodox disciplinary methods.